 Each year, SOLT looks for members of the public to serve as Olivier Award panellists.
 Prospective panellists are asked to submit a show review and undergo interviews with the Chief Executive of SOLT and the Awards ofﬁce.

 If you are selected as a panellist, you can’t be expected to make decisions without doing your research.
-That’s why each successful candidate is given free tickets to eligible shows throughout the year.
+That’s why each successful candidate is given free tickets to eligible shows throughout the year from February 2020 – 2021.
 Not only that, as an ofﬁcial judge, you’ll also get to attend the ceremony and rub shoulders with the glitterati of the theatre world.